kunjee17/kunjee17.github.io/Snow/_posts/2015-03-08-journey-in-search-of-destination.md

 ---
 title: Journey in Search of Destination
-metadescription: Poem to reflect emotion of the pain of Journey
+metadescription: Poem to reflect emotions wired up in journey towards the destination
 category: Poem, Non-Technical
 published: public
 ---